How to Choose Modern Static Analysis Tools: Beyond the Bake-Off

 6 min read

 There's a proliferation of static analysis tools in the software market, making it difficult for software engineers to make the right selection for their projects.
 Here's a deep dive into what makes a quality static analysis tool and how you can select the suitable one for your projects.

-From a 50,000-foot level, all static code analysis tools look the same.
+From a 50,000-foot level, most static code analysis tools looks the same.
 They analyze code without executing it and find defects, vulnerabilities, and other issues.

 All the tools generate warnings and reports.
 They usually integrate into IDEs and CI/CD/build systems.
 If you want to successfully integrate any coding tool into your day-to-day development and get the most return for your investment, it pays to fully evaluate your options.